EmbarkTestUser/lighthouse-developer-portal/docs/starter-guide.md

 # Adding a catalog entity
 In the Lighthouse developer portal, you can <a href="/catalog-import.htm">add entities manually</a>, including files, repositories, and [TechDocs](#adding-techdocs).
 To do this, you'll need to [create a catalog entity descriptor file](##creating-a-catalog-entity-descriptor-file) or [add an existing one](##add-an-existing-gatalog-entity-descriptor-file).

-The portal identifies catalog entities by scanning every repository in an organization and looking for a `catalog-info.yaml` file in the root of the repository.
-The `catalog-info.yaml` file is a catalog entity descriptor file that identifies which repositories contain catalog entities and provides helpful information for others who may wish to use your application.

 ## Creating a catalog entity descriptor file

 In the root directory of your application, create a `catalog-info.yaml` file.